matter-labs/era-compiler-vyper/README.md

 5. Go to the project root and run `git checkout <ref>` with the tag, branch, or commit you want to build.

-6. Install the zkEVM LLVM framework builder:
+6. Install the EraVM LLVM framework builder:
    6.a. `cargo install compiler-llvm-builder` on MacOS, or Linux for personal use.
    6.b. `cargo install compiler-llvm-builder --target x86_64-unknown-linux-musl` on Linux for distribution.

-   The builder is not the [zkEVM LLVM framework](https://github.com/matter-labs/compiler-llvm) itself; it is just a tool that clones our repository and runs the sequence of build commands.
+   The builder is not the [EraVM LLVM framework](https://github.com/matter-labs/compiler-llvm) itself; it is just a tool that clones our repository and runs the sequence of build commands.
    By default it is installed in `~/.cargo/bin/`, which is recommended to be added to your `$PATH`.
 Execute `zkevm-llvm --help` for more information.
-   If you need a specific branch of zkEVM LLVM, change it in the `LLVM.lock` file at the root of this repository.
+   If you need a specific branch of EraVM LLVM, change it in the `LLVM.lock` file at the root of this repository.

-7. Run the builder to clone and build the zkEVM LLVM framework at this repository root:
+7. Run the builder to clone and build the EraVM LLVM framework at this repository root:
    7.1. `zkevm-llvm clone`
    7.2. `zkevm-llvm build`